 Join this exciting book discussion group and meet those great books you’ve always meant to read or revisit.
 We’ll be exploring literature from across the wide Western canon; from Beowulf to Brideshead, and beyond.
 Guaranteed to provoke thoughtful, wide-ranging discussions, insights, and illumination.
 The next meeting will be Thursday, October 5th at 5:30 p.m. when Look Homeward, Angel by Thomas Wolfe will be discussed.

 This book group, open to all, meets on the third Wednesday of every month at 10:30 a.m.at Essex Meadows.
 Library Director Richard Conroy moderates the discussion.
-Their next meeting will take place Wednesday, September 20th at 10:30 a.m. when Thank You for Being Late by Thomas Friedman will be discussed.
+Their next meeting will take place Wednesday, November 16th at 10:30 a.m. when Hero of the Empire by Candice Millard by Anne Tyler will be discussed.

 The group meets every other month to discuss a book, primarily non-fiction, that deals with a topic, time-period or biographical work related to the rich history of the United States.
 The group is moderated by Library Director Richard Conroy.
 Selections are based on suggestions from group members and from trusted, critical book review sources.
-The next meeting will be 5:00 p.m. on Thursday, September 28th when they will discuss Bobby Kennedy: The Making of Liberal Icon by Larry Tye.
+The next meeting will be 5:00 p.m. on Thursday, November 16th when they will discuss Most Blessed of the Patriarchs: Thomas Jefferson and the Empire of the Imagination by Annette Gordon-Reed.